-- formulating and approving the objectives, strategies and long-term plans for the Company's continued development and operation, in conjunction with management; - ii. monitoring the implementation of these objectives, strategies and long-term plans to ensure the Company, to the best of its ability, delivers value to Shareholders; - iii monitoring the Company's overall performance and financial results, including adopting annual budgets and approving the Company's financial reports; - iv. ensuring that adequate systems of internal control exist and are appropriately monitored for compliance;
+- formulating and approving the objectives, strategies and long-term plans for the Company's continued development and operation, in conjunction with management; - ii. monitoring the implementation of these objectives, strategies and long-term plans to ensure the Company, to the best of its ability, delivers value to Shareholders; - iii. monitoring the Company's overall performance and financial results, including adopting annual budgets and approving the Company's financial statements; - v. selecting and reviewing the performance of the Managing Director; - vi. ensuring significant business risks are identified and appropriately managed;

-- v. selecting and reviewing the performance of the Managing Director; - vi. ensuring significant business risks are identified and appropriately managed; - vii. ensuring that the Company meets the statutory, regulatory and reporting requirements of the ASX Limited and the Corporations Act; - viii. ensuring that the Company, its directors, officers, employees and Associates are aware of and comply with all relevant laws and regulations; - ix. reporting to Shareholders on performance; and - x. deciding on the payment of dividends to Shareholders.
+- vii. ensuring that the Company meets the statutory, regulatory and reporting requirements of the ASX Limited and the Corporations Act; - viii. ensuring that the Company, its directors, officers, employees and Associates are aware of and comply with all relevant laws and regulations; - ix. reporting to Shareholders on performance; and - x. deciding on the payment of dividends to Shareholders.